-Behice is a registered Provisional Psychologist with the Psychology board of Australia who completed her undergraduate and Honours studies at Griffith University.
+Behice is a registered Provisional Psychologist with the Psychology board of Australia.
 Throughout her studies, Behice has volunteered and worked in a range of settings including schools, private practice and universities.
 Behice has developed a passion and adeptness at working with people across the lifespan and understanding them at a deeper level.

-Behice has previously volunteered as a classroom assistant at schools, and was involved in the peer-mentoring program at Griffith University where she facilitated the orientation, transition and academic success of first year students.
+Behice has previously volunteered as a classroom assistant at schools, and was involved in the peer-mentoring program at Griffith University.
+In this position Behice facilitated the orientation, transition and academic success of first year students.
 She also ran a “homework club” at a psychology clinic, where she incorporated Mindfulness practices to support student stress associated with school.
 Behice completed a placement at AEIOU where she worked with children on the spectrum, experienced the utilisation of Applied Behaviour Analysis in transition classrooms, and experienced the administration of diagnostic assessments.